 In addition to the Ethernet and Wi-Fi connections we typically use to connect to the Internet at home, at work, at school, and in many public spaces, most of us connect to the Internet over an access or broadband service that we buy from an ISP.
-This section describes two such technologies: Passive Optical Networks (PON), commonly referred to as fiber-to-the-home or fiber-to-the-premises, and Cellular Networks that connect our mobile devices.
+This section describes two such technologies: Passive Optical Networks (PON), commonly referred to as fiber-to-the-home, and Cellular Networks that connect our mobile devices.
 In both cases, the networks are multi-access (like Ethernet and Wi-Fi), but as we will see, their approach to mediating access is quite different.

-To set a little more context, ISPs (often a Telco or Cable company) typically operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
+To set a little more context, ISPs (often a Telco or Cable company) often operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
 These edge sites are commonly called Central Offices in the Telco world and Head Ends in the cable world, but despite their names implying "centralized" and "root of the hierarchy" these sites are at the very edge of the ISP's network; the ISP-side of the last-mile that directly connects to customers.
 PON and Cellular access networks are anchored in these facilities.